oceanprotocol/docs/core-concepts/networks.md

 Görli is a test network.

-In MetaMask and other ERC20 wallets, click on the network name dropdown, then select _Görli_.
+In MetaMask and other ERC20 wallets, click on the network name dropdown, then select _Goerli_.

 **Tokens**